-The dark arches emphasized shining green eyes, the color Father’s once were.
+The dark arches emphasized green eyes, the color Father’s once were.
 This time, when I wriggled my “brows,” I almost looked normal.
 But, as uncomfortable as I was without them, I felt I was hiding part of myself.

 I twisted my long, dark hair in a messy bun and slipped on my uniform, a blue shirt and a matching pair of pants that Mother used to call scrubs.
 Even though I grieved the loss of Grandpa Plaka, there was work to do at the hospital.
 There were recovering Lost who needed me.
 And there was no way I was going to let them down.
 I packed up my healing kit and made my way downstairs.

 Smells from the kitchen made me pause, and my mouth began to water.
 Vanilla and cinnamon.
 Mixed together, they reminded me of a flavor of cake Mother used to make for my birthday.
 My stomach twisted, both out of hunger and regret.
 Grandpa Plaka’s funeral had been on my birthday, but the closest thing to a birthday cake had been the funeral cake.
 The taste of lemon still lingered; I wasn’t sure I’d ever eat it again.
-But worse than that, I felt selfish for being disappointed that no one had said happy birthday.
+Worse than that, I felt selfish for being disappointed no one had said happy birthday.